Skip to main content

 • Implement proper permission handling

-• Integrate with the WooCommerce MCP server
+• Integrate with MCP through the shared WordPress MCP adapter or the deprecated WooCommerce MCP endpoint

 The demo plugin creates a woocommerce-demo/store-info ability that retrieves store information and statistics, demonstrating the integration patterns for extending WooCommerce MCP capabilities while using a direct implementation approach rather than REST endpoint bridging.